 Nov.
 23, 2022Print | PDF

-In partnership with Wilfrid Laurier University and the Faculty of Music, as well as the Kitchener Public Library, The Beckett School at Laurier is so excited to announce our Music and Wellness Month happening the entire month of January.
+In partnership with Wilfrid Laurier University and the Faculty of Music, The Beckett School at Laurier is so excited to announce our Music and Wellness Month happening throughout the month of January.

-There has been an outpouring of support among faculty, staff, and students within the BSL, FOM and Community Engagement managers at the Kitchener Public Library (KPL) for programming that cultivates wellness and examines music’s role in sustaining that wellness as we continue to process the ongoing effects of the pandemic.
+There has been an outpouring of support among faculty, staff, and our musical community for programming that cultivates wellness and examines music’s role in sustaining that wellness as we continue to process the ongoing effects of the pandemic.
 We are so excited to offer this programming to you.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×